 XSRF / CSRF (Request Forgery)

-An XSRF attack is carried out by stealing the identity of the user and hacking into a web server using the identity.
-Sensitive data can be returned to the intruder by sending Hypertext Transfer Protocol (HTTP) requests.
-It is opposition to the XSS Attack as hacker inserts malicious coding into a link of the web site that seems to be trustworthy resource.
-When end user clicks on the link, the embedded programming is submitted as part of the client's web request and can execute on the user's computer.
-Intruder is allowed to obtain cookies and other authentication data using client-side script.
+To carry out an XSRF attack, an identity of a user is stolen to be used for hacking into a web server.
+Sensitive data can be submitted to the intruder by sending Hypertext Transfer Protocol (HTTP) requests.
+In contrast to the XSS Attack, in this case, a hacker inserts malicious coding into a link of a website that seems to be a trustworthy resource.
+When an end-user clicks on the link, the embedded programming is submitted as part of the client's web request and can execute on the user's computer.
+A hacker gets access to cookies and other authentication data using a client-side script.

 SQL Injection (SQLi)

-This tool for web application security testing is referred to code injection.
-This means that attacker can execute malicious SQL statements that control a web database of application server (also commonly referred to as a Relational Database Management System - RDBMS).
-An attacker is able to bypass the web app with the help of SQL Injection vulnerability.
-SQL Injection can also be used to add, modify and delete records in a database, affecting data integrity.
-SQL Injection can provide an attacker with unauthorized access to sensitive data including, customer data, personally identifiable information (PII), trade secrets, intellectual property and other sensitive information.
+This threat to web app security suggests code injection.
+This means that a hacker can execute malicious SQL statements that control a web database of an application server (also commonly referred to as a Relational Database Management System - RDBMS).
+The attacker is able to bypass the web app with the help of SQL Injection that also can be used to add, modify and delete records in the database, affecting data integrity.
+SQL Injection can provide the attacker with unauthorized access to sensitive data including, customer data, personally identifiable information (PII), trade secrets, intellectual property, etc.

 Server-Side Includes (SSI) Injection

-It is a server-side exploit technique that makes possible to send code into a web application, which will be executed locally by the web server.
+It is a server-side exploit technique that makes it possible to send code into a web application, which will be executed locally by the webserver.
 Data is sanitized before inserting into a server-side interpreted HTML file.
-If an attacker submits a Server-side Include validation, he may have the opportunity to execute arbitrary operating system commands, or include a restricted contents of files when page is served.
-This is performed at the permission level of the web server user.
+If attackers submit a Server-Side Include validation, they may have an opportunity to execute arbitrary operating system commands or insert restricted contents of files when pages are served.
+This is performed at the permission level of the webserver user.

 Negligence, ignorance, or simple understatement of security threats can be bypassed by skipping the login page and calling an internal page directly (it should be accessed only after authentication has been performed).
-It is possible to bypass authentication measures by manipulating with requests and tricking the app into thinking that we're already authenticated.
-This can be accomplished either by modifying the given URL parameter or by manipulating the forms of counterfeiting sessions.
+It is possible to bypass authentication measures by manipulating requests and tricking the app into thinking that a user has been already authenticated.
+This can be accomplished either by modifying a given URL parameter or by manipulating the forms of counterfeiting sessions.

 How to perform a website security test?

-Security testing is a process that is performed with the intention of revealing errors in security mechanisms and finding the vulnerabilities or weaknesses of software applications.
-Generally, security testing must have next features: authentication, authorization, confidentiality, availability, integrity, non-repudiation.
+Security testing is a process that is performed with the intention to reveal errors in security mechanisms and find the vulnerabilities or weaknesses of software applications.
+Generally, security testing must focus on such features as authentication, authorization, confidentiality, availability, integrity, non-repudiation.

-Client-side application security: This deals with ensuring that the client (browser or any other tools) cannot be manipulated.
+This implies ensuring that a client (browser or any other tool) cannot be manipulated.

-Let us consider some security testing tools for web application.
+Let us consider some web application security testing tools

-Wapiti – This tool for web application security testing performs a black box scan and injects payloads to check if a script is attackable.
+This tool for web application security testing performs black box scanning and injects payloads to check if a script is attackable.
 It holds up both GET and POST HTTP attack methods.
-It detects such vulnerabilities as file Disclosure, file inclusion, cross Site Scripting (XSS), etc.
+It detects such vulnerabilities as file Disclosure, file inclusion, Cross-Site Scripting (XSS), etc.

-Keep in mind that security testing of web applications is more effective in identifying potential vulnerabilities when it is performed regularly.
-Security testing is very important in IT industry to protect data by all means, therefore security testing cannot be neglected.
+Keep in mind that security testing of web applications is maximally effective in identifying potential vulnerabilities when it is performed regularly.
+All in all, in the IT sphere it is essential to protect data, by all means, therefore security testing cannot be neglected.